Toloka/docs/en/toloka-apps/concepts/quickstart.md

 {% include [index-abstract-quickstart](_includes/index/id-index/abstract-quickstart.md) %}

-## Choose a ready-to-go solution {#choose-app-project}
+## Choose a bespoke solution {#choose-app-project}

 1. Open the [page](https://toloka.yandex.com/requester/templates) with examples of tasks that are available in Toloka.
 1. Choose a solution that fits your task.

 ## Fill out a form {#set-application}

-Once you choose a ready-to-go solution, you need to fill out a form.
+Once you choose a bespoke solution, you need to fill out a form.
 In the form, you'll be requested any information that is necessary to create a project: its name, instructions, sample tasks, and so on.

 It will take about 30 minutes to fill out the form.
 To make sure you get good results, fill out the application form carefully.

-Once you fill out the form, you'll see your project on the **Ready-to-go** tab in the **Pending** status.
+Once you fill out the form, you'll see your project on the **Bespoke** tab in the **Pending** status.
 You don't have to wait until it's moderated and can immediately start uploading task items.

 {% cut "Task items" %}